 Once you've mastered the Big Four, you'll be more than ready to reduce waste in other areas of your life.
 It may sound icky, but next time your trash cans are full, take a comfortable seat on the floor and look through the contents.

 See a ton of takeout containers and utensils?
-Start bringing your own containers to restaurants to pack your leftovers or to pack a takeout order, and carrying around a set of reusable utensils.
+Start bringing your own containers to restaurants to pack your leftovers or to pack a takeout order, and carrying around a set of reusable utensils (of course, with the coronavirus pandemic, this may not be possible — and that's OK).
 Notice a ton of baby diapers and wipes?
 Consider investing in cloth diapers and reusable wipes.
 Notice a lot of food packaging?
-Acquaint yourself with a grocery store's bulk section, or start centering meals around produce and other foods that are typically sold plastic-free.
+Acquaint yourself with a grocery store's bulk section (again, this is probably not an option for the time being), or start centering meals around produce and other foods that are typically sold plastic-free.
 See a lot of plastic shrink wrap or plastic baggies?
 Use a reusable alternative like wax wrap, Stasher bags, or good old Tupperware containers.

 For the record, Plastic Free July has nothing against using reusable plastic that you already have, such as Tupperware or a Nalgene bottle.
 What we need to focus on is reducing single-use plastic — something that is used once but stays on the planet forever.
 That said...